 Why are all of the mode choices pre-checked?Part of the intent of the National Journey Planner is to make users aware of quick, at a glance alternative for their journeys, and help compare the times and services for the journeys.
 The pre-checked modes allow this to happen without the user having to think about this.
 Users can uncheck these if they don’t want certain modes coming up in the journey option comparisons.

 What are some of the ways to use Advanced Settings?The advance settings allow the user to customise the journey planer to their individual requirements.
 Example - the speed and distance we wish walk varies amongst individuals, using the ‘walking speed and preferred walking time in advanced settings allows the user to more closely select journey plans that meet their needs .
 Note that the National Journey Planner may override and not apply some of these advanced options when those preferences result in trips that are either illogical or significantly worse than the more standard trips along these routes.

 How do I plan a reverse journey?The National Journey Planner provides a quick button located between the 'from and to' panels which will reverse the journey entered and provide an updated journey plan.

 Is there a capability for walking trips or bicycling trips?All-walking trips will sometimes be shown as an option for very short trips as one of the alternatives.
 However, walking itself is not selectable as a separate mode.
 Bicycle trips are not currently included

-Which Transport providers are included in the National Journey Planner?All licensed operators of scheduled public transport in Ireland who have provided us with information of their services to a suitable accuracy and format have been included in the National Journey Planner
+Which Transport providers are included in the National Journey Planner?All licenced operators of scheduled public transport in Ireland who have provided us with information of their services to a suitable accuracy and format have been included in the National Journey Planner

 What does the Transport updates tab show?By opening the Transport updates tab you will see the latest information about services, disruptions etc.